JRestorff/IGAP/README.md

-# Portfolio Jörg Restorff
+# Headline

-This is the portfolio of Jörg Restorff, based in Berlin
+Description of project.